luc-girod/ProjectImageToDEM/JOSS-paper/paper.md

 # Statement of need

-[Decribe why do we need this software: All equivalent software are Matlab dependent]
+Decribe why do we need this software:
+- Processing time-lapse imagery for studying snow cover extent, glaciers, etc.
+- Need of a fully OS method as all equivalent software are Matlab dependent
+- Flexibility of a Python implementation for extending the package as well as improving it within an OS environemnt

 # Software Description

-[Describe the software steps and underlying mathematics]
+Describe the software steps and underlying mathematics

+Exisiting software packages:
+- [PRACTISE](https://github.com/shaerer/PRACTISE) by `@gmd-9-307-2016` -> "H\"arer, S. et al., (2016)"
+- [ImGRAFT](http://imgraft.glaciology.net/) by `@gi-4-23-2015` -> "Messerli, A. and Grinsted, A., (2015)"

 # Quality Evaluation

-[Include short accuracy assement using a comparative test with ImGRAFT]
+Include short accuracy assement using a comparative test with ImGRAFT

 # Software dependencies
 - [gdal](https://gdal.org/python/)